 Webinar Recording and Slides Available

-EPA presented a webinar about the contents of the final rule on March 4, 2019 and a recording of that webinar is now available.
+EPA presented a webinar about the contents of the final rule on April 2, 2019 and a recording of that webinar is now available.
 Click the "View Archive" button on the webinar web page to access the recording.
 Additionally, the presentation slides from the webinar can be found in the "Webinar Slides" tab on this same page.
-EPA will deliver this same presentation again on April 2, 2019.
-Find out more and register for this webinar here.

 In 2008, EPA proposed to add pharmaceuticals to the types of hazardous wastes that could be managed as Universal Wastes (volume 73 of the Federal Register - FR - starting on page 73520, December 2, 2008).
 Although commenters supported the idea of new regulations for the management of pharmaceuticals, there were numerous concerns over the lack of notification requirements for those facilities that generate, handle or transport pharmaceutical “universal wastes” as well as for the lack of tracking requirements for the shipment of these wastes.
 Therefore, the Agency decided to not finalize the 2008 proposed rule, but rather develop another proposal for new standards for the management and disposal of pharmaceutical hazardous waste that are generated by healthcare-related facilities.